 However, if your mouth is a hot mess, and you need extractions, crowns, fillings, etc., you definitely need insurance because treatments like these are undoubtedly creeping into the thousands.
 But, keep in mind that, at best, your insurance will cover $2000 per year.
 You could use up your insurance for some of the dental work and pay the rest out of your pocket.

-In case, you don’t have enough saving or can’t afford the treatment right away, turn to the dental finance option.
-But, make sure that you familiarize yourself with all the dental finance options and their terms, so as to avoid paying any financial penalties.
+In case, you don’t have enough saving or can’t afford the treatment right away, turn to the dental payment plans option.
+But, make sure that you familiarize yourself with all the dental payment plans options and their terms, so as to avoid paying any payment plans penalties.